-There is a lot of information on how you can start growing your own vegetables at home.
+There is a lot of information on how to start growing your vegetables at home.

-But most listings and articles use thousands of words to explain what I believe is quite straightforward.
+But most listings and articles use thousands of words to explain what I believe is relatively straightforward.

 There is no need to overcomplicate things.
 It is more important to get started.